theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

 |Over 40     |119         |1911        |6.23|
 |36-40       |759         |12361       |6.14|

+**Conclusion**
+- The 31-35 age group has the highest rate of installment usage at 7.89%, suggesting a preference for financing options.
+- The Under 21 age group follows closely behind at 6.87%, indicating younger consumers may also rely on installment plans despite lower total orders.
+- The 26-30 age group has the highest total orders (56,309), but a lower installment rate (6.42%), suggesting fewer users opt for financing compared to younger groups.

 ### **Q10: Find the phone company that is most commonly purchased in installments**
 ```sql